przemek0000/Module-14/README.md

 ![titleImage](public/to-do-list.jpg)

-This is updated version TO-DO-LIST version 1.3 created in react.js library.
-We can find here everything what is in previous one plus extra save tasks feature.
-When you close your browser, your tasks will be saved.
+This is updated version TO-DO-LIST version 1.4 created in react.js library.
+We can find here everything what is in previous one plus extra save tasks feature(this version doesent store tasks in memory).
+Version 1.4 was extented for redux library.

 ## Technology used